Wincle

 In Key Stage Two, pupils consolidate the understanding gained in their prior learning by gaining a wider vocabulary to use when evidencing their knowledge.
 Pupils begin to understand how harmony and tonality can be used to impact the overall effect of a piece of music and reflect this understanding in listening and composition activities.

-• Cultural Awareness
+Cultural Awareness

 It is important, at every stage in their music education, that children understand that music is a social construct that can be used to reflect a variety of contexts and meanings.
-A combination of selective instrumental teaching and extensive listening experiences lead to an enhanced ability to analyze music, making judgements about where it is from, why it was written and where it fits in the wider context of the history of music.
+A combination of selective instrumental teaching and extensive listening experiences lead to an enhanced ability to analyse music, making judgements about where it is from, why it was written and where it fits in the wider context of the history of music.

 Click to download our curriculum map: